 Nogales is a modern city of 15,000 people, the border line fence separating the U. S. and Mexico runs thru a main street.
-It is the guteway to the rich west coast of Mexico.
+It is the gateway to the rich west coast of Mexico.
 The road from Tombstone to Nogales is good, the scenery splendid.
-From Tueson to Nogales the road is thru the Santa Crux Valley, passing the road is the property of the road of the
+From Tueson to Nogales the road is thru the Santa Cruz Valley, passing the coarse of the passing the coarse of the passing the ing Tubac and Tumacacori.
+The chambers of comme Tombstone, Tucson and Nogales have interesting leaflets.
+The chambers of commerce at